leahcornelius/algorand-article/article.md

 future generation of governance protocols.

 This is a truly exciting development; it marks Algorand’s maturation into a community guided project.
-Where other coins let down the community algorand upholds them, providing them with a way to guide the project and express their desires for the coin.
-Algorand has earned its right to call its self one of the very few “Comunity Coins”.
+Where other coins let down the community, algorand upholds them, providing them with a way to guide the project and express their desires for the coin.
+Algorand has earned its right to call itself one of the very few “Comunity Coins”.
 What an achievement!

 #### References: